ECE-492-SALE/SmartWindow/README.md

 # Raspberry Pi Pico W Home Assistant Starter Project Using `arduino-pico`

-I'm pretty excited about Pico W: it's such a reliable, high-quality board and each one costs just $6 (if you can find one).

-I'm building an IoT project with Pico W and Home Assistant, and it took weeks of research and experimentation to figure out the basics of integration of all the necessary components.
-This starter pulls together everything I've learned so you can get to building quickly.

 Fill out `src/Credentials.h`, upload to your Pico W, then you'll have a working integration that allows you to toggle the Pico W's board LED from the Home Assistant dashboard.
 From this starter you'll have a solid foundation to build your own custom device in a private, local Intranet of Things.

 ![image](https://user-images.githubusercontent.com/213358/187091688-881e81df-606b-4417-91f5-e10f0567d1cd.gif)

-This readme will provide pointers to everything you'll need.
-Let me know if it's missing anything!

 ## Dependencies